-Its valuation multiple has also fallen~40% since July.
-A favorable resolution to this mining issue could lead to a re-rating of the stock.
+Tahoe Resources’ stock price, as well as analysts’ corresponding estimates, took a severe dive after the Guatemalan government’s decision to suspend its Escobal mine license on July 5, 2017.
+Its valuation multiple has also fallen 27% since July.
+A favorable resolution to this mining issue could lead to the re-rating of its stock.

-Hecla Mining (HL) is trading at a higher-than-average multiple of 7.1x, representing a premium of 1.4% to its peers.
-It has significantly lowered its financial leverage in the last one to two years.
-Its long-term growth outlook also looks strong since it has started several growth projects in the past few years.
-The resolution of issues at its Lucky Friday mine could lead to a significant re-rating of the stock.
+Hecla Mining (HL) is also trading at a higher-than-average multiple of 7.3x.
+The company has significantly lowered its financial leverage in the last one to two years.
+Hecla Mining’s long-term growth outlook also looks strong, as it has started several growth projects in the past few years.